pytorch/torchtune/docs/source/examples/e2e_flow.rst

     [eleuther_eval.py:195] Eval completed in 121.27 seconds.
     [eleuther_eval.py:197] truthfulqa_mc2: {'acc,none': 0.489 ...

-So seems like our fine-tuned model gets ~48% on this task, which is ~10 points better than the baseline.
+Our fine-tuned model gets ~48% on this task, which is ~10 points better than the baseline.
 Great!
 Seems like our fine-tuning helped.

 |